 Program staff continue to work with landlords to identify property owners willing to accept housing vouchers within our community.
-Often, property owners charge \$25 over the voucher limit to prevent households for accessing units.
+Often, property owners charge over the voucher limit to prevent households for accessing units.
 In addition, in October 2022 the city created a Landlord Mitigation Program utilizing private funding to make up to \$5,000 available to a landlord if the rent to a person who is homeless and either damages the unit or stops paying rent.
-While this program is still in its infancy, we hope this will encourage landlords to make units available to people experiencing homelessness.
+The Landlord/Tenant Office within CouleeCap has become an important resource for connecting.
+This has helped us establish a landlord liaison to resolve conflicts.
+IN PY24, there will be focus groups held with landlords to understand how to increase rental housing options for low income individuals.